On the weak and strong Lefschetz properties for initial ideals of determinantal ideals with respect to diagonal monomial

 \begin{corollary} Let $S=K[X_1,\dots, X_N]$ be a standard graded polynomial ring, $J\se S$ a homogeneous ideal of height $h$.
 If $\beta_{h,h+j}(S/J)\not=0$ for some $j\ge 0$ and, for a sequence of general linear forms $\underline\theta=\theta_1, \dots, \theta_{N-h}$, the multiplication map fails to be surjective for any linear form $L$, then $S/J$ fails the WLP. \end{corollary}

 Recall that if $M=\oplus_{i\in\Z}M_i$ is a \fg\ graded module over a polynomial ring $S=K[X_1,\dots, X_N]$, then the \textit{Hilbert function of $M$} is the function defined by $\HF(M, i)=\dim_K M_i.$ Macaulay’s theorem \cite{Ma} (see also \cite[Section 4.2]{BH}) ensures that an ideal and its initial ideal have the same Hilbert function.
-The following remark follows directly from Macaulay’s theorem, the short exact sequence (\ref{ses}) in \cref{rmkapp} and \Cref{openset}.
-The Macaulay2 code in \Cref{M2code}, which verifies the weak and strong Lefschetz properties for $R/\init(I_t)$ and for $R/I_t$, is written based on this remark and on \Cref{WiebeMurai}.
+Moreover, for a linear form $L$ and for an integer $s\ge 1$, the following sequence